 A law enacted in 2014 requires firearms dealers to conduct background checks of employees prior to hiring them.
 Dealers must search the state’s Department of Criminal Justice Information Services database for criminal offender information to determine the employee’s suitability to have direct and unmonitored contact with firearms.
 The law also requires dealers to conduct background checks of existing employees by July 1, 2015.8

 Under federal law, federally licensed firearms dealers must conduct background checks on prospective purchasers each time the dealer transfers a firearm.
 Massachusetts also requires that dealers verify the validity of a potential transferee’s license prior to transferring a firearm.
-For further information, see the Massachusetts Background Checks section.
+For further information, see the Background Checks Procedures section.

 The licensing authority is required to conduct, and a dealer must submit to, one mandatory records and inventory inspection per year and a dealer’s records must be open to inspection by law enforcement “at all times.”9